Stirling - Osborne Park

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages at 716 trips per day across all routes, which translates to approximately 62 weekly trips per individual stop.
+On average, there are 716 trips per day across all routes, resulting in approximately 62 weekly trips per individual stop.

 Frequently Asked Questions - Transport